TimoSto/ThesorTeX/README.md

 - Have a nice template meeting the common requirements for academic papers
 - No need to worry about the TeX code for individual formatting of bibliography entries and cites
+- Format your bibliography entries according to your wishes, without deep LaTeX knowledge
 - Have a nice template for a CV
 - Be part of the [community](https://github.com/TimoSto/ThesorTeX/discussions/158) to help improve *ThesorTeX* and increase your knowledge in the world of *LaTeX*